habralab/bblslug/README.md

 **Bblslug** is a versatile translation tool that can be used as both a **CLI utility** and a **PHP library**.

-It leverages LLM-based APIs to translate plain text or HTML while preserving structure, code blocks, and URLs via placeholder filters.
+It leverages LLM-based APIs to translate plain text, HTML and JSON while preserving structure, code blocks, and URLs via placeholder filters.

 APIs supported: